-One of the main issues with low voter turnout is that voting isn’t really fun…but the interesting part is, it wasn’t always like this.
-In fact, back in the mid-19th century, voter turnout in the US was at a sky-high 80% with the reason being that voting was a day of festivity with people having fun and bonding with each other.
-So what organizations can do to is emulate this by organizing community festivals near polling sites with everyone invited for live music, good food, and a welcoming atmosphere.
+One of the main issues with low voter turnout is that voting isn’t really fun…but the interesting part is, that it wasn’t always like this.
+In fact, back in the mid-19th century, voter turnout in the US was at a sky-high 80%, with the reason being that voting was a day of festivity with people having fun and bonding with each other.
+So what organizations can do is emulate this by organizing community festivals near polling sites with everyone invited for live music, good food, and a welcoming atmosphere.
 This is an effective way of seeing voter turnout increase and at a cheaper price than sending direct mail or going door-knocking.
-With an approximate increase in turnout by a significant 4%, community festivals are a fun way of celebrating citizens’ place in democracy, while infusing a sense of inclusiveness.
+With an approximate increase in turnout by a significant 4%, community festivals are a fun way of celebrating citizens’ place in a democracy while infusing a sense of inclusiveness.

-Convincing people to vote through face to face conversations is arguably the most persuasive method of voter engagement.
+Convincing people to vote through face-to-face conversations is arguably the most persuasive method of voter engagement.
 A personal social contact serves as the driving force which reminds people of their civic duties and inspires them to vote.
-When you go canvassing, it is important to talk about why voting is so important and to have an open-ended discussion, instead of trying to pass your opinions off as absolute truths.
+When you go canvassing, it is important to talk about why voting is so important and to have an open-ended discussion instead of trying to pass your opinions off as absolute truths.
 While the former is an open-minded approach, the latter is just annoying.

-Since you may have several houses to cover in a canvassing session, optimize your time and efforts by using tools like ECanvasser which help you locate houses you want to target while helping organizers track canvassers in real-time.
+Since you may have several houses to cover in a canvassing session, optimize your time and efforts by using tools like ECanvasser, which help you locate houses you want to target while helping organizers track canvassers in real-time.